 Today following breakfast we have a circular tour of the island of Arran.
 Only 56 miles around its coastline, the small villages are compared to 'jewels on a necklace' strung out like pearls around the island.

 From Blackwaterfoot we will visit Whiting Bay, Lamlash, Brodick - the capital of Arran; Corrie and Sannox under the shadow of Goat Fell and other mountains, and then down the west coast to Catacol and Pirnmill with its '12 Apostles'.

-This morning we have included a visit to the Gardens of Brodick Castle.
-The castle itself is closing at the end of 2016 for essential maintenance and will be closed throughout 2017.
+This morning we have included a visit to the Brodick Castle and Gardens.
 Brodick Castle occupies a splendid position, well protected from westerly winds and looking east across the Firth of Clyde.
 The present garden dates from 1932 when the Duchess of Montrose started an ambitious woodland garden with a collection of rhododendrons.
 From the castle, paths wind downhill towards the seashore, and in a shady place there is a fernery and a delightful Bavarian summer house embellished with rustic work and lovely inlaid panels of pinecones.
 A walled garden, dating from 1710, has been restored and mixed borders on three sides retain the gardener's interest throughout the year.

 The afternoon will be free in Brodick.
 We will return to our hotel for dinner.